Swiatek right to set no limits after US Open title: Analysis

 Swiatek is 55-7 with seven titles in 2022.

-She’s now shown she can win on the red clay of Roland Garros and on the hard courts, and amid the hubub, of Flushing Meadows.
+She’s shown she can win on the red clay of Roland Garros and on the hard courts, and amid the hubbub, of Flushing Meadows.

 ”I feel like she improved a lot from last year until the beginning of this year,” Jabeur said. ”She’s, I think, working on a lot of things that get in her way.”